-Like most people in my age group, I was introduced to the music of Cheap Trick via their 1978 At Budokan live album.
-Two years later in May 1980, just shy of my 14th birthday, they were the first band I saw in concert, on the Dream Police tour at Madison Square Garden.
+Like most people in my age group, I was introduced to the music of Cheap Trick via their 1978 At Budokan live album (released in the U.S. in 1979).
+In May 1980, just shy of my 14th birthday, they were the first band I saw in concert, on the Dream Police tour at Madison Square Garden.
 By then I owned all four of their studio albums, but for some reason it took several more years before I fully appreciated their self-titled debut.
 It’s a little darker and rougher around the edges than the records that followed, but all the elements that would soon make the world fall in love with them are already evident: Robin Zander’s powerful & passionate vocals, Rick Nielsen’s quirky lead guitar, sneering backing vocals and uniquely twisted songs and the inventive & propulsive rhythm section of bassist Tom Petersson and drummer Bun E. Carlos.
 They were already delivering catchy melodies but most of the songs have a harder edge than anything on the next few records.
 “Elo Kiddies” has a bouncy glam-rock stomp and “Oh, Candy” is classic power-pop; these two are what most people would expect from Cheap Trick.
 Otherwise, “Hot Love” and “He’s A Whore” are fueled by punk energy, and both “Mandocello” & “Taxman, Mr. Thief” are intense, slow-burning rockers.
 This album was also my introduction to the underrated talent of Terry Reid, whose “Speak Now Or Forever Hold Your Peace” they cover here.
 Cheap Trick might seem like a dark horse in their early catalog, possibly due to the fact that none of its songs were included on At Budokan (and only two were performed at the concert), but it’s every bit as strong as their most commercially successful albums.

 Album Title/Year Of Release: ZEBRA (1983)